 Mitigation Measure 1: During construction, permanent and temporary impacts to ESHA natural communities shall be avoided/minimized to the extent feasible.
 The ESHA natural communities which have the potential to be disturbed by the project shall be shown on site plans.
-Areas in which grading or other disturbance is to occur shall be defined on-site by readily identifiable barriers that will protect the surrounding native habitat areas.
-Construction equipment and other vehicles shall be prevented from entering ESHA natural communities to be avoided through the use of exclusion zones or other barriers.
+Areas in disturbance is to occur shall be defined on-site by readily identifiable barriers that will protect the surrounding native habitat areas.

 Mitigation Measure 2: The City shall restore disturbed areas of NCBS located within 100 feet of the project site through the removal of invasive Himalayan Blackberry, Ivy and Ice Plant.
-Further the applicant shall extend the NCRS strand by planting willow stakes underneath the Glass Beach stairs as feasible.